Kotlin/anko/README.md

 ### Asynchronous tasks

-AsyncTask is a jumbo class.
-Wait, no, it is sometimes a jumbo<JustOneElementWhichWouldBeConvertedIntoArray, SomethingNotReallyUseful, Result>.
+AsyncTask is a jumbo.
+Wait, no, it is sometimes a jumbo<JustOneElementWhichWillBeConvertedToArray, SomethingNotReallyUseful, Result>.
 It's twice as awful as hell.

 There's a way better.